Laser Treatment For Acne Scars: Effect, Types, & How It Works

-It all depends on how well you follow the post-treatment guidelines.
+It depends on how well you follow the post-treatment guidelines.
 You need to work with your dermatologist and devise a lifestyle plan to prevent acne.
 Moreover, people with mild acne may get different results as compared to people with severe scarring.

-What’s the recovery time for laser treatment?
+What is the recovery time for laser treatment?

 It depends on the type of laser treatment you are undergoing and the kind of scars you have.
 Recovery may vary from a few days to weeks.
-For instance, for those with mild scars, the recovery time may be a few days while for those with severe scars, it can take weeks.
+For instance, for those with mild scars, the recovery time maybe a few days, while for those with severe scars, it can take weeks.